Reviewed by: Winifred Mak, MD, PhD

 Written by: Ashley Lawrence

 The first question couples often ask after the loss of a pregnancy is “Why?”
-For reproductive endocrinologist and infertility specialist Winifred Mak, MD, PhD, in UT Health Austin’s Women’s Health Institute, this question is not only difficult to hear, but also can be difficult to answer.
+For reproductive endocrinologist and infertility specialist Winifred Mak, MD, PhD, who also serves as a part of UT Health Austin’s Reproductive Endocrinology and Infertility care team, this question is not only difficult to hear, but also can be difficult to answer.

 1 in 4 couples will experience one miscarriage and 1 in 8 couples will experience two or more miscarriages and suffer from recurrent pregnancy loss.
 Only 50% of these couples are able to find out the cause of their pregnancy loss.
 “For recurrent pregnancy loss, and pregnancy loss in general, we haven’t had too many breakthroughs apart from identifying chromosomal abnormalities, issues with the uterus, and antiphospholipid syndrome, an immune system disorder that increases the risk of blood clots,” says Dr. Mak.
 “Because of this, there’s a huge population of people that just don’t know why they were unable to carry their baby to term.
 I believe doing more molecular research in the area of pregnancy loss and miscarriages will really help us understand why.”